 My friend and her sister were ahead of me and I instantly called out their names and said ‘Chase that guy’.
 They literally ran after one of the guys and got him to stop.
 Syntagma station had patrol security who witnessed two Black women chasing after a guy and didn’t blink an eyelid to suspect something suspicious may have been going on.
 I quickly caught up with them and we asked politely if we could check his belongings.
 He pretended he didn’t understand English and then proceeded to pick up a call, speaking to the other guy in Greek.
 He only mentioned one-word ‘money’ in English three times.
 Although I couldn’t understand a word he was saying, his phone conversation confirmed that he was indeed one of the culprits after hearing the word money.
 He then let us check his backpack and in English, he said ‘ see I am Black just like you, I would never steal from you ‘ while comparing his skin tone to my friend.
 We all looked at each other puzzled as this was a local greek man.
 After we couldn’t find my purse in his belongings, we let him go and later realised that he has already passed my purse onto his friend who escaped.

 Subsequently, we went up to the patrolling security, explaining to him what happened and he directed me to an office full of tourist police who gave to a small card with police information.
 After doing the necessity of cancelling all my debit cards immediately, we headed to the police station and filed a report.
 The police officer told me that 15 people had already arrived before me, reporting stolen items.
 He mentioned to me that typically they can get between 30 – 50 reports of stolen items such as passports and wallets per day.
 The next day, my friend’s purse also got stolen in the high street.
 To this day, the disappearance of her purse still baffles me.

-Protect Yourself From Pickpockets
+Tips To Protect Yourself From Pickpockets

 - Avoid travelling with many valuables.